SICKAG/collage/docs/docs/core-api.md

 ::::
 Composing an application that uses other fragments as _children_ is enabled by the use of the `collage-fragment` custom element.

 The name property is required, if you want to integrate it in a way that fragments can communicate and share functionality with each other.
 If you just want to embed a fragment in the arrangement, you simply can omit it.
-A frontend without a can exist on your page and interact with **[topics](#topics-api)**.
+A frontend without it can exist on your page and interact with **[topics](#topics-api)**.

 <!-- TODO: add following text, when DAVIAF-109 is done:
 Collage takes care that the styling of the arrangement is **[synchronized](#style-synchronization)**.